 Annual Notice of Change for Original Medicare

 Beneficiaries who are currently enrolled in Original Medicare are the ones who will receive the official Annual Notice of Change from their local CMS office.
-This letter is designed to inform you about upcoming changes such as your monthly premiums for Medicare Part B (and Medicare Part A, if you have not worked at least 40 quarters and are required to pay those premiums), your annual deductible, your coinsurance costs, and more.
+This letter is designed to inform you about upcoming changes such as your monthly premiums for Medicare Part B (and Medicare Part A, if you have not worked at least 40 quarters and are required to pay those premiums), annual deductible, coinsurance costs, and more.

 If these changes become too expensive, you may want to consider changing to: